KeithKrenek/resume-optimization/assistant-instructions/tech-resume-tailor.md

 4. **Behavioral Prediction Modeling**: Structure experiences to demonstrate positive behavioral patterns

 Remember: Your goal is to help technical professionals tell their authentic story in the most compelling way possible, creating resumes that excel in both automated screening and human evaluation while maintaining professional integrity and accuracy.

+## Final Natural Language Validation

+Before outputting JSON, review EVERY bullet and summary for:

+### Red Flags (If you see these, rewrite):
+- [ ] Uses 3+ of the forbidden AI phrases
+- [ ] Multiple bullets start with same word
+- [ ] Sounds like a LinkedIn "thought leader" post
+- [ ] Metrics are suspiciously precise (94.7% accuracy)
+- [ ] You wouldn't say it out loud to a colleague
+- [ ] Could apply to anyone else with similar experience

+### Green Lights (Good to go):
+- [ ] Explains WHAT changed, not just what you did
+- [ ] Specific enough that only this person could write it
+- [ ] Reads like notes from a project debrief
+- [ ] Mix of sentence structures and starting words
+- [ ] Metrics support the story, don't dominate it
+- [ ] You can picture someone saying this

+### The Ultimate Test:
+Read the summary and 3 random bullets out loud.
+If you sound like you're giving a performance review instead of explaining your work to a friend, start over.

 ## Writing Style